Texas students who supported Parkland endure own shooting

 Hospitals reported treating a total of 14 people for injuries related to the shooting.

-Zachary Muehe, a sophomore, was in his art class when he heard three loud booms.
+Zachary Muehe, a sophomore at the school of roughly 1,400 students, was in his art class when he heard three loud booms.

 Muehe told The New York Times that a student he knew from football was armed with a shotgun and was wearing a shirt emblazoned with the slogan "Born to Kill."